dainlinda/TOEFLPractice/independent/agree-disagree/230311_technology_made_world_better.md

   - have enhanced
 - significantly
   - greatly
+  - vastly
 - The absence of
+  - without
 - It is hard to
   - It is challenging to
 - far outweigh
   - far exceed

-- limited
 - the wealthy
+  - the rich
+- through social networks
+  - via the internet

-# Useful Expressions
+## Useful Expressions
 - Overall, I agree that ~
   - Firstly,
     - Additionally,